 Bergen County NJ Juvenile Criminal Defense Attorneys

 If your child has been charged with a criminal offense in Bergen County New Jersey it is imperative for you to speak to an experienced juvenile criminal defense attorney.
 The juvenile criminal justice system in New Jersey is drastically different then the adult criminal justice system.
-Although the overall goal of the juvenile system in is to rehabilitate the individual not to punish and incarcerate them that goal changes drastically depending on either the underline charges or the juveniles prior record.
+Although the overall goal of the juvenile system is to rehabilitate the individual, not to punish and incarcerate them, that goal changes drastically depending on either the underlying charges or the juvenile’s prior record.
 Some of the most common charges litigated in juvenile court in Bergen County include simple assault, marijuana possession, marijuana distribution, shoplifting and burglary.

-The Law Offices of Jonathan F. Marshall has over 100 years of combined experience on staff, including over twenty years combined of prosecuting experience.
-Our firm have been representing juveniles charged criminal throughout Bergen County in towns like Paramus, Hackensack, Fort Lee, Mahwah, Ramsey, Saddle Brook, Ridgefield Park and Rochelle Park for over fifteen years.
+The Law Offices of Jonathan F. Marshall has over 200 years of combined experience on staff, including over twenty years combined of prosecuting experience.
+Our law firm has seven former prosecutors on staff, one of them holding a directorial position for the Juvenile Team during his tenure as a prosecutor.
+Our firm has been representing juveniles charged criminal throughout Bergen County in towns like Paramus, Hackensack, Fort Lee, Mahwah, Ramsey, Saddle Brook, Ridgefield Park and Rochelle Park for over fifteen years.
 If your child has been charged with a criminal offense and is under the age of eighteen it is important that you speak to a juvenile criminal defense attorney as soon as possible.
 Our office is available 24/7 to help assist in any way possible.
 We fully understand that a loved one being charged with a criminal offense can be extremely nerve racking.
 To schedule a free initial consultation today with any one of the eight criminal defense attorneys on staff please contact us at 201.429.9783.

 Common Juvenile Charges in Bergen County: